TolikPylypchuk/CloudCalendar/src/InterlogicProject.Web/wwwroot/lib/system.js/docs/module-formats.md

 The module format detection happens in the following order:
 * _System.register / System.registerDynamic_
-  If the source code starts with any number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
+  If the source code starts with a number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
 * _ES modules_
-  The source is only detected as an ES module if it contains explicit module syntax - valid `import` or `export` statements. his detection does not do comment removal, so comments in the code containing valid ES module syntax will trigger this detection.
+  The source is only detected as an ES module if it contains explicit module syntax - valid `import` or `export` statements.
 * _AMD modules_
-  The presence of a valid AMD `define` statement in the code, with all forms of the define statement supported.
+  The presence of a valid AMD `define` statement in the code.
 * _CommonJS modules_
-  The presence of `require(...)` or `exports` / `module.exports` assigments.
+  The presence of `require(...)` or `exports` / `module.exports` assigments
 * _Global_
   This is the fallback module format after all the above fail.

-When Web Assembly is enabled, Web Assembly modules are automatically detected from their binary header.
-This is the same detection process that will likely be implemented in browsers.

 > Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
 This is because the transpilation applies to the module format specifically, not the language.

 #### Inter-Format Dependencies

-Any module type can be loaded from any other type with full support.
+Any module type can be loaded from any other type with full support thanks to [zebra-striping](https://github.com/ModuleLoader/es6-module-loader/blob/v0.17.0/docs/circular-references-bindings.md#zebra-striping).

 When loading CommonJS, AMD or Global modules from within ES6, the full module is available at the `default` export which can be loaded with the default import syntax.